msyamkumar/cs220-projects/spring20/p6/README.md

 sum of all points by the sum of all prices will calculates the wrong answer.

-### Q12: what is the average PPD of the "Blue Farm" winery?
+### Q12: what is the average PPD of the "Hall" winery?

 ### Q13: which winery in New Zealand has the lowest average PPD?